kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Using Action

-Attach an `Action` when a result is produced, then read it back for logging or tracing.
+Attach an `Action` when a result is produced, then read it back for logging or debugging.
 Chaining links a new `Action` to whatever one was already there, so a caller several layers up can see the whole path an operation took. `map`/`mapError` carry an existing `Action` forward automatically; `flatMap` doesn't, since the new `Result` comes from caller-supplied code, so reattach it explicitly there if it needs to carry through.

 ```kotlin
 import kiit.result.Action